dandrewbarlow/radio/README.md

 you're as big a fan as me, you can make a bash alias so your tunes are never far away.

+### Tips

+Station selection uses fzf, a fuzzy finder.
+Meaning it searches for a loose match of input text.
+When writing the station name, you could put some genre tags, or really anything else you could use to quickly filter stations.

 ### Station Recs

 You gotta find the stream urls for yourself.
 This is the blessing/curse of this